 From Windows Installation Media

-1. So, insert Windows installation media and restart your system to boot into it.
+Insert the Windows installation media into your device, restart, and boot into it.

-Note: if you cannot boot into Windows installation media, make sure that your bios boot priority is in proper order. i.e, first CD/DVD or USB and then the regular Hard Disk.
+Note: If you can’t boot into the Windows installation disc, ensure your bios boot priority is set correctly.
+First is the CD/DVD or USB, then the standard Hard Disk/SSD.

-3. Now, click on the “Repair your computer” link at the bottom.
+Now, click the “Repair your computer” link at the bottom.

-4. (Optional), if you are dual booting multiple Windows systems, like Windows 7 and 10 then use the below command.
-It will scan your system and adds all the operating systems to the boot screen so that you can select the one you would like to boot into.
+(Optional) If you are dual-booting multiple Windows systems, like Windows 10 and 11, then use the below command.
+It will scan your system and add all the operating systems to the boot screen.
+It allows you to select an operating system while booting.